-I'm not here to hate on Facebook or Twitter.
+I'm not here to hate on social media.
 I utilize each one and believe they're helpful for both personal and business means.
-However, I think there comes a point where we must realize that we're not going to miss out on anything “ground breaking” by shutting down our computer or iPads an hour earlier so that we can give our bodies a bit more rest.
+However, I think there comes a point where we must realize that we're not going to miss out on anything “ground breaking” by putting our phones down an hour earlier so that we can give our bodies a bit more rest.

 Sleep has to be a priority if you want to help your body grow both in and out of the weight room.
 Your body has its largest surge of growth hormone during the middle of the night, so it’s no wonder that this is when most of the internal repairs begin after your tough training sessions.
 If you neglect this aspect of recovery, your lifts AND life will suffer.